flyingwolf1701/cryptotrader/src/cryptotrader/services/binance/websocketAPI/wsDesignDoc.md

-Network-related errors should trigger reconnection logic API errors should be parsed and handled based on error codes Rate limiting and IP bans should be respected with appropriate waiting periods
+Network-related errors should trigger reconnection logic API errors should be parsed and handled based on error codes Rate limiting and IP bans should be respected with appropriate waiting periods Reconnection Strategy

-Reconnection Strategy
 The BinanceWebSocketConnection class implements a reconnection strategy with exponential backoff.
 When implementing request handlers, be mindful of the connection state and handle reconnection gracefully.

 Implementation Process for New Requests
 Identify the Binance API endpoint and method name Determine the security type required for the endpoint Review request parameters and response format
-Create the request handler module in the appropriate directory Update diagnostic script to test the new functionality Add any new models required for request/response handling Update the __init__.py file to export the new functionality DO NOT add classes or functions to an __init__.py
+Create the request handler module in the appropriate directory Create a corresponding diagnostic script in the diagnostic_scripts subdirectory that mirrors the module structure Update the diagnostic scripts to test the new functionality Add any new models required for request/response handling Update the init.py file to export the new functionality DO NOT add classes or functions to an init.py